PeterWu5/TestBulid-readme/README.md

 The website is designed in accordance with google material design and resposive web design guidelines to ensure a seamless experience between devices.
 HTML5、PHP、MYSQL
 # Rules
-Root is "admin" & passwd is "password123".
+Administrator is "admin" & passwd is "password123".
 ALL of the customers is their "first_name" and their "first_name" followed by "123".